Editor’s Note: Mike Neff is writing Matt’s column this week.

-Jeff Gordon must have drawn the short straw during the Tuesday Morning meeting at Hendrick Motorsports.
-While Kahne, Jimmie Johnson and Dale Earnhardt Jr. ran in the top 10 all day, Gordon’s car was the proverbial “tub of S^&t!” that A.J.
-Foyt had at Indianapolis for qualifying in the early ’80s.
-Already, Gordon has two finishes in the twenties to dig himself a second straight early season hole.
+Gordon must have drawn the short straw during the Tuesday morning meeting at Hendrick Motorsports.
+While Kahne, Jimmie Johnson and Dale Earnhardt Jr. ran in the top 10 all day, Gordon’s car was the proverbial tub of S^&t that AJ Foyt had at Indianapolis for qualifying in the early ’80s.
+Already, Gordon has two finishes in the 20s to dig himself a second straight early season hole.

 The folks at BK Racing had a whopper of a bad Sunday as Travis Kvapil done blowed up on lap 217.
 David Reutimann, in perhaps a more embarrassing moment came home one spot behind Danica Patrick (34th).
 The team that continues to try and establish themselves in the sport is doing everything they can to be competitive, but the difficulties that face smaller, startup outfits continue to come up and bite them in the butt.